 If the lovely exterior of the City Gallery doesn’t tempt you to see the wonders of contemporary art housed inside, I don’t know what will.

-This historic building was originally the city library but has been repurposed as one Wellington’s major art spaces.
+This historic building was originally the city library but has been repurposed as one of Wellington’s major art spaces.
 You can see a number of talks and performances here, as well as both permanent and temporary exhibitions of contemporary art.

 Oh, don’t forget to visit Sweet Release Cakes for some of the tastiest in the city.